Pelk89/TF_Custom_Training_Callbacks/README.md

 ## Conclusion

-By default, Keras provides convenient callbacks built-in callbacks for your training and evaluation loop for the *.fit()* method of a model.
-But when you write your custom training loop to get a low-level control for training and evaluation it’s not possible to use built-in callbacks.
+By default, Keras provides convenient callbacks built-in callbacks for your training and evaluation loop for the *.fit() *method of a model.
+But when you write your custom training loop to get a low-level control for training and evaluation it’s not simply possible to use built-in callbacks.

-In this tutorial, we implemented the famous reduce learning rate on plateau callback by using its natively implement the callback.
+In this tutorial, we implemented the famous reduce learning rate on plateau callback by using its natively implemented callback.
 Moreover, we modified the callback to reduce the learning rate exponentially.

+Thanks for reading this article.
 I continuously want to improve my skill in machine learning.
 So If you have anything to add or have any ideas for this topic feel free to leave a comment.